 - Long-Runners: If this ride can claim anything over Alien Encounter, it's the fact that it managed to outlast that ride in terms of how long it has operated/existed, operating regularly for almost twelve years and existing for over thirteen.
 Alien Encounter?
 Didn't even reach a decade.

-- Mythology Gag: In late 2017, the entrance to the attraction was made into a meet-and-greet area that's titled Stitch's Alien Encounter Character Greeting!, a not-so-subtle nod to the building's former tenant.
+- Mythology Gag: In late 2017, the first pre-show room of the attraction was made into a meet-and-greet area that's titled Stitch's Alien Encounter Character Greeting!, a not-so-subtle nod to the building's former tenant.

 - "No Talking or Phones" Warning: Along with the chili dog moment mentioned above, before that, Stitch hears someone's cell phone ring and goes across the theater to answer it (this causes the restraints to press down as he "runs" in the dark).
 This is a reference to the rule against the use of phones in the theater.

 - Overly Long Name: The robot sergeant's full name is Sergeant C4703BK2704-90210.

 - Pardon My Klingon: Stitch says "Meega, nala kweesta!" a few times, first when he breaks containment, then twice (in a mocking "Na na-na na, boo-boo!" tone) when he escapes.